Aramid Fibres

 Aramids are not sensitive to organic solvents or oil.

 This is important for anyone cleaning boat ropes or sails containing Kevlar.
-Polyester (Dacron) is not particularly sensitive to bleach but Kevlar's strength will be destroyed!
+Polyester (Dacron) is less sensitive to bleach but Kevlar's strength will be destroyed!
+(Dacron will be weakened by prolonged bleach exposure so use only in diluted form and for short periods).
 Nylon is also attacked by bleach.

 Here are laundry instruction for Kevlar protective gloves.